8 Steps To Fly Through Dublin Airport US Preclearance

 Check-in & Security

 - Go up the escalators to the 3rd floor and through regular airport security.
 There is a Fast Track lane on the left for business class passengers.
+Dublin Airport now allows you to bring liquids up to 2L and leave your electronics in your bag.

 US Preclearance Facility

-- See what time Preclearance opens for your flight.
-If it's not open yet, wait in the main terminal.
-If it's open, go there now.
+- Look for "US Departing Flights" screens.
+See what time Preclearance opens for your flight.
+If it's not open for your flight yet, wait in the main terminal.

-- After security is US immigration.
+- Walk downstairs to the US Preclearance Facility area.
 There are separate lines for US citizens & Non-US citizens.
 Global Entry & Mobile Passport (the CBP app) is available.
+There is no security check here anymore.

 If Your Flight From Dublin is Delayed